7 May 2025

 Disintegration: 5←7

 When Fives perform at their best, they exhibit the positive traits of Type Eight and develop assertiveness, confidence, and initiative.
-They are more willing to assume leadership roles and lead others in various contexts, and they apply their knowledge to interact with the world in useful, constructive ways.
+They are more willing to assume leadership roles and apply their knowledge to engage with the world in useful, constructive ways.
 They learn to advocate for themselves, and their involvement becomes less "neutral."

 When disintegrating, Fives take on the traits of unhealthy Sevens and become scattered, anxious, and impulsive.
-They engage in too many activities to distract themselves from the discomfort they experience and avoid introspection, rationalizing, and intellectualizing their feelings.
+They engage in too many activities to distract themselves from discomfort and avoid introspection.

 Integration: 6→9